dirigeants/klasa/guides/Step By Step Guide/CreatingRoleCommand.md

 		return message.send(roleAdded ? `I have added the ${role.name} to ${member.displayName}.` : `I was unable to add the ${role.name} to ${member.displayName}`);
 	}

-	async remove(message, [role, member = message.author]) {
+	// This is the remove subcommand that will only remove a role from a member async remove(message, [role, member = message.author]) {
 		// If the member is not manageable, send an error message if (!member.manageable) return message.send(`I do not have a role high enough to remove roles from ${member.displayName}`);